-KSI Montenegro is proud to be an IB World School offering the International Baccalaureate
+KSI Montenegro is proud to be an IB World School, offering the Primary Years, Middle Years and Diploma Programmes.

 What is the PYP?